zaphosting/docs/docs/sunkenland-setup-server.md

 :::

 ## Activating Server
-Finally, head over to the **Settings** section on your gameserver's webinterface.
+Finally, head over to the **Settings** section on your game server's webinterface.

 In this section, search for the **World GUID** option.
 Into this field, place the GUID that you copied at the end of the previous step.

 Make sure to press the green **Save** button at the base of the page.
 Now attempt to start your server, and it should launch correctly.

-You have successfully setup your Sunkenland gameserver.
+You have successfully setup your Sunkenland game server.